I broke down when a customer asked me if he could switch his fries from a large to a medium.

 “What’s going on?”
 Pear was rubbing her eyes with the back of her hands.

 “No time, we have to go.”
-Edgar was packing my clothes in a sheet and wrapping them up, Milo was getting Pear into her shoes, and still, Penelope cried rigidly into her hands.
+Elias was packing my clothes in a sheet and wrapping them up, Milo was getting Pear into her shoes, and still, Penelope cried rigidly into her hands.

 He looked up and met my eyes with an answer that I didn’t have time to absorb.